signalshore/signalshore.github.io/content/2020-01-12-TCP-Proxy-in-Bash.md

 present then you can not write to a named pipe.
 This feature makes it ideal to signal backpressure etc etc.

+You make a named pipe is bash using the `mkfifo <filename>` command.
+As you can see, a named pipe is nothing but a first-in-first-out stream (with some added bells and whistles).

 In a cool hack you can make a TCP proxy using netcat and named pipes